RedHatInsights/astro-virtual-assistant-v2/README.md

 # Astro virtual assistant

 Astro is a virtual assistant for console.redhat.com.
 We are currently migrating away from [Rasa](https://rasa.com/docs/rasa/).
-If you would like to see the legacy code head over to the [main](https://github.com/RedHatInsights/astro-virtual-assistant/tree/main) branch.
+If you would like to see the legacy code head over to the [astro-virtual-assistant](https://github.com/RedHatInsights/astro-virtual-assistant/tree/main).

 ## Development